 Rahul Mewawalla, a senior executive with Nokia, NBC, GE and Yahoo and senior advisor to San Francisco Mayor on innovation, who is leading the program shares his experience with indoo.rs application: “We are excited about indoo.rs and their building intelligent routing and geo-location services to enhance indoor mapping and help people navigate complex environments using both low energy Bluetooth standards and WiFi technologies.”

-indoo.rs solution has been already spotted by like public safety, for example.
+indoo.rs’ Indoor Positioning and Navigation solution has been spotted by interesting industries such as public safety, for example.
 Our prototype in 9-1-1 Emergency Preparedness Conference for Persons with Disabilities in Jacksonville, Florida exemplifies the benefits and efficiency indoo.rs positioning could bring to the emergency care and how it could revolutionize the public safety sector.

 Mewawalla believes that “providing real-time and context-aware information helps people be more productive, saves them valuable time, and provides them with relevant and useful information in a timely manner.
 This is especially helpful in high density and trafficked places such as an airport.
 At San Francisco International (SFO) Airport, for example, we see about 44 million passengers annually speaking a wide variety of languages traveling to and from hundreds of different destinations around the world.”

 We are excited to be among the finalists and look forward to the next steps of the program, as we believe bright-minded and driven entrepreneurs will give a dynamic and competitive edge to issues in the public administration and will be definitely a success factor.